cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 # /dev/mapper/luks_btrfs_volume  100G  5,9M   98G   1% /opt/offsite_backup_storage
 ```

-All looks fine and works as expected.
-The only surprise is that with `df -h` only `/opt/offsite_backup_storage` is visible, but not `/opt/docker_services`.
-But when you create files in
+Everything looks good.
+Note that the only surprise here is that `df -h` shows only `/opt/offsite_backup_storage`, but not `/opt/docker_services`.
+However, any files created under `/mnt/luks_btrfs_volume/@offsite_backup_storage/docker_services` or `/mnt/luks_btrfs_volume/@offsite_backup_storage/storage`
-`/mnt/luks_btrfs_volume/@offsite_backup_storage/storage` or `/mnt/luks_btrfs_volume/@offsite_backup_storage/docker_services` you will see the modifications in `/opt/offsite_backup_storage`  and `/opt/docker_services` as expected.
+will appear under `/opt/docker_services` and `/opt/offsite_backup_storage` respectively, as expected.

 ### Pull vs. Push

-Originally, I was thinking of implementing half pull and half push meaning that mounting of `/mnt/luks_btrfs_volume` should have triggered in pull style the decryption of the encrypted volume and
-in push style the mounting of `/opt/offsite_backup_storage`  and `/opt/docker_services` followed by the start of the `docker.service`.
-I would have found it, as a human, more natural to focus on the unlocking of the encrypted volume and then expect that all the rest starts working.
+Initially, I considered a "half pull, half push" approach, where mounting `/mnt/luks_btrfs_volume` would automatically trigger the unlocking of the encrypted volume (pull) and then push-mount `/opt/offsite_backup_storage`, `/opt/docker_services`, and finally start `docker.service`.

-It seems that "push" doesn't really exist in `systemd`. `systemd` is built around a graph of dependencies, where dependencies usually say "I need / want that other unit."
-It does not spontaneously start a child unit just because the child has a `Requires=` on the parent.
-The child's `Requires=` is only honored once something else tries to start the child.
+I wanted `/mnt/luks_btrfs_volume` to be the pivotal point and not `docker.service`.
+But in systemd, a "push" approach doesn't really exist.
+Instead, systemd builds a dependency graph where units declare "I need something else" (`Requires=`), and that is only acted upon if the unit itself is requested.

-Hence if you want automatic chaining, you must express it from the parent's side (either a `[Unit] Wants=` in the parent or a `[Install] WantedBy=` that symlinks into the parent).
+Hence, if you want automatic chaining, you must express it from the parent's side (either a `[Unit] Wants=` in the parent or a `[Install] WantedBy=` in the child that symlinks into the parent).
 That is the short of it: in systemd-land, "when A is up, also start B" is always done by having A say "Wants= B."
 The child unit's "Requires= A" is just to ensure the correct ordering if somebody starts the child first, but does not cause child to start once the parent has come up.